SeQuenC-Consortium/qunicorn-core/docs/architecture_documentation/authentication.rst

 ---------------------------

 Authentication token can retrieved by using the `Resource Owner Password Credentials Grant Flow <https://datatracker.ietf.org/doc/html/rfc6749#section-4.3>`_
-The following shows an example how to accomplish this by using curl
+The following shows an example how to accomplish this by using curl for the user (name:alice, password: passw0rd) Exchange this placeholder with the credentials of your newly created user.

 .. code-block:: bash